yuanqing/create-figma-plugin/docs/ui.md

 export default render(Plugin)
 ```

-By default, class names in CSS files imported via an `import` statement (as in the above example) will be “hashed” to [ensure that each local class name is globally unique](https://github.com/css-modules/css-modules#implementations).
+By default, class names in a CSS file imported via an `import` statement (as in the above example) will be “hashed”.
+This is to ensure that [each class name in the CSS file is globally unique](https://github.com/css-modules/css-modules#implementations).

-To preserve the class names in an imported CSS file, add a `!` prefix before the CSS file path:
+To directly “inline” a CSS file *without* hashing its class names, add a `!` prefix before the import path:

 ```ts
 // src/ui.tsx